 Listening To Feedback

 Your PEO also will help you review feedback you’ve gotten on previous plans your company has offered.
 Both negative feedback, such as, “It was hard to find doctors in the network, so we need to consider a different carrier or network in the future,” and positive feedback, such as, “I had questions on coverage and the carrier gave me great service,” provide direction for your benefits choices for the year ahead.

-Your PEO can talk through the available plan options (and costs associated with each) to help you decide which make the most sense for your company based on your employee population and your goals.
+Your PEO can talk through the available plan options (and costs associated with each) to help you decide which makes the most sense for your company based on your employee population and your goals.
 Your PEO human resources consultant will assist you in evaluating what benefits you can afford that will be most advantageous to employees.

 He or she also can help you look at options you may not have considered previously, such as offering a health savings plan (HSA) that encourages employees to make tax-deductible contributions from their paychecks to an account from which they can later draw to pay for health care costs.

 Sometimes, companies think solely about the ownership group or the cheapest options when choosing plans for the year ahead.
 But such plans probably aren’t helpful to the employee base and could, in fact, communicate that the company doesn’t care for its employees very much.

 A PEO will help you avoid that mistake and instead focus on how you can offer a diverse group of plans that are financially feasible for your company and still valuable for your employees.